Category Pages Not Indexed: Causes + Fix

 • Treat each category page as a hub article: independent editorial work, not just a filter

-• At category planning: only create a category if it covers ≥10 articles
+• At category planning time, only create a category if it covers at least 10 articles

 FAQ

 Q: Should I noindex thin category pages?
-A: Yes — noindex until you can add real intro content.
-Remove the noindex once content lands.
+A: Yes.
+Noindex until you can add a real intro and curator notes, then remove the noindex.
+An indexed thin hub can drag on overall site quality signals.

 Q: Does Google index every paginated category page?
 A: No. Deep paginated pages are commonly skipped.
-Page 1 usually indexes, page 2-3 sometimes, page 4+ mostly not.
+Page 1 usually indexes, pages 2-3 sometimes, page 4+ mostly not.
+A single “view all” / self-canonical page indexes more reliably.

 Q: Can category pages rank for the target keyword?
-A: Yes, but only if you treat them as pillar articles.
-Article-list-only category pages rank for nothing 99% of the time.
+A: Yes, but only if you treat them as pillar pages with real editorial content.
+Article-list-only category pages rank for almost nothing.

 Tags: #SEO #Google #Search Console #Indexing #Troubleshooting #Category page